Drawing one year training

 Due to certain events in life, I didn't find enough time.
 But I attempted to draw a street scene in perspective.
 I did it twice, but I am not happy with the results this week.
 The person at the bottom is supposed to be Wrekonize of Strange Music.
 The images were bigger, but I merged them together here.

 The month is almost over, and I still have to do the gesture drawings.
 I will do some, but maybe not too many, as I need to practice drawing more faces as well.
+I ended up doing a bit of both, but didn't post anything.

 A picture of the street in perspective session.